vsrinivasan294/SicknessDetection/README.md

 Jason -- Built on what Luis had for the flask website, cleaned the UI up and also build an image recognition model for a disease

 Vishnu -- Did some work on the Flask website, more work on training models and testing image recogniton models, build a malaria, blood cell count and also lymphocyte counting model.
+Also worked on implementing tracking.js as a viable option for the online blood testing/image recognition software for input images.

 Parth -- Working on the image recognition models and also built a Luekemia and neutrophilia recognition model